EQT

 Permits and Monitoring

-Electrifying Our Fracturing Fleets
+Electrifying Our Frac Fleet

-In alignment with our focus on decreasing completion costs and minimizing environmental impact, we have transitioned substantially all our hydraulic fracturing (frac) fleets from diesel to electric power.
-These electric frac fleets use onsite natural gas to power a portion of our completions operations.
-Electric frac fleets have eliminated approximately 20 million gallons of diesel fuel from our operations annually and several thousand water hauling truck runs from the roadways.
+Our use of electric frac fleets eliminated approximately 15 million gallons of diesel fuel from our operations during 2023 and several thousand water hauling truck runs.
 Using onsite natural gas to power our frac fleets enables us to reduce local air emissions, decrease our carbon footprint, reduce trucks on the road, and capture proven operational efficiencies.
+We estimate that our use of electric frac fleets during 2023 reduced our annual carbon footprint by approximately 43,000 MT of CO2e.

-How We Are Doing
+How We are Doing

 Audits and Reporting